Recipe Overview

 Servings: 6

-Perfect for quiet Sunday dinners at home and impressive enough for company, simple roast chicken is an easy and delightful entree.
+Perfect for quiet Sunday dinners at home and impressive enough for company, simple roasted chicken is an easy and delightful entrée.
 Envision golden brown juicy chicken emanating garlic and herb aromas, surrounded by sweet roasted carrots and onions.
 Imagine the smells wafting from your oven as the chicken slowly roasts!

-Once you’ve roasted a chicken at home, you’ll see how easy it is and how much better it tastes.
-Plus you get the bonus of veggies roasted right along with the chicken!
+An entire dinner cooked in one pan.
+Along with a savory roasted chicken, you get the bonus of veggies roasted right along with the chicken!
 Winner, winner, chicken dinner!
 (Sorry, couldn’t resist!)

 The Scoop on this Chicken Recipe